rpanchyk/novatel-wireless-reconnect/README.md

 - PC with Linux OS in the same network with modem.

 ## How it works
-First of all script checks the link to MIFI modem with _wget_ command.
+First of all script checks the link to modem with _wget_ command.
-If it's OK, tries to connect with _wget_ to the specified external web resource.
+If it's OK, tries to connect with _wget_ to the specified external web resource to check internet connection.

-If it's OK - just exit, else - execute PHP script which communicates with modem API and makes reconnecting.
+If it's OK - just exit, else - execute _PHP script_ which communicates with modem API and makes modem reconnecting.

-All actions are logged in stdout.
+All actions are logged to stdout.

 ## Dependencies
 The script uses shell wget and PHP, so install all required dependency packages.